 Hajj Visa

 The Hajj visa is a dedicated single-entry visa issued exclusively for the annual Hajj pilgrimage.
 It cannot be used for tourism or any other purpose.
 Since 2024, all international Hajj pilgrims from countries served by the Nusuk platform must register and book their pilgrimage through the official Nusuk Hajj platform.
+For a complete walkthrough, see our Hajj 2026 guide.

 How to apply for Hajj 2026: